Spooky Silhouettes | Warm Color Halloween Art Project for Kindergarten

 the outline or general shape of something… a dark image outlined against a lighter background.

-the yellows and reds of the color spectrum, associated with fire, heat, sun, and warmer temperatures;
+Warm Colors: Reds, oranges, and yellows are warm colors.
+The yellows and reds of the color spectrum are associated with fire, heat, sun, and warmer temperatures.

 Step 1: Talk about the difference between warm and cool colors.
 Paint backgrounds with tempera paints using warm colors: reds, oranges, yellows.